ixofoundation/genesis/impacthub-3/README_CONFIG.md

    1. This is installed through the Chrome extension store, and can be used to create a new account.
 Currently, token transfers are the only compatible transactions that can be done with Keplr.

-   2. Visit https://app-uat.ixo.world/projects/did:ixo:Qysd94Mtr91Y2AzTd4pe1t/exchange and select Keplr.
-A pop up will be displayed, which will allow you to add the mainnet and testnet networks of ixo to your Keplr extension.

-   3. Select between ixo Testnet and Impact Hub on Keplr, which will display your ixo address.
+  2. Select the `ixo` on Keplr, which will display your ixo address.

 2. `ixod` cli tool